Comprehensive Guide to Costs of Duodenal Switch Procedure

 How Much does Duodenal Switch Cost?
 Does medicare cover bariatric surgery?
 Do they cover gastric sleeve surgery?
 Is there a co-pay?

-The duodenal switch procedure is a less common surgical procedure prescribed for people who are suffering from obesity, largely because it is indicated most commonly for people who have a BMI on the higher end of the scale.
+The duodenal switch procedure is a less standard surgical procedure prescribed for people who are suffering from obesity, primarily because it is indicated most commonly for people who have a BMI on the higher end of the scale.

 Average Costs of Duodenal Switch

 Duodenal switch is considered to be one of the most expensive of all weight loss surgery options because it combines a combination of two procedures, the gastric bypass with the gastric sleeve.
 It is not offered by all insurance plans because it is a rarer treatment option for morbid obesity.
 The average price range for morbid obesity is between $22,000 and $42,000.
 The average cost for the duodenal switch is around $28,000.